 Easter Island Chile Travel Guide

-Easter Island features a very limited and casual public bus system.
-Small, privately owned minibuses, known locally as "colectivos" or "micros," operate mainly alongside the primary road of Hanga Roa.
+Easter Island features a very limited and casual public bus network.
+Small, privately owned minibuses, known locally as "colectivos" or "micros," operate mainly along the main road of Hanga Roa.
 They occasionally extend to Anakena Beach.
 These services do not follow fixed schedules or routes for extensive island exploration; they mainly serve local residents for daily commutes.

 Minibuses congregate around the market and waterfront.